kqazi/cleaning-data/README.md

-This code book explains what the "run_analysis()" function does.
+This explains what the "run_analysis()" function does.
 This function depends on the "reshape2" library to perform the "dcast()" function, which allows for grouping of the data.

 NOTE: The "Inertial Signals" directory is ignored for this assignment and no data is used from these dir's at all.